ph4n70mr1ddl3r/merkledrop/README.md

 ## Contents
 - `shards/`: 256 shard files listed in `shards/manifest.txt`, sorted by prefix.
 - `rust-merkle/`: Rust CLI tools to build the Merkle tree and generate proofs.
-- `proof-worker/`: Cloudflare Worker skeleton that serves proofs from precomputed layers (no JS build pipeline required).
 - `MerkleAirdropToken.sol`: ERC20 that mints on claim using a Merkle root; owner can end the airdrop anytime.

 ## Build the Merkle tree (Rust)